 In late 2010, the VA and Prudential changed the way benefits are paid.
 Beneficiaries now have four options to choose from when applying for benefits.
 They can receive payment by any of the following:

 - Installment payments over 36 months

 If the beneficiary does not make a choice, Prudential will deposit the funds into an Alliance Account.

 Other life insurers have been sued over their use of retained asset accounts.
 The results have been mixed.
 Insurers have won some cases and lost others.
-In 2014 the U.S. Supreme Court refused to review a decision by a lower court that ruled in an insurer's favor.
 Meanwhile, many life insurers are still using retained asset accounts to distribute benefits.
 Beneficiaries of life insurance policies can avoid these accounts by choosing an alternate method of payment.